neilhwatson/nustuff/writing/README.md

 Audience - write for yourself whenever possible.
 Say what you want to say.
 Even in technical prose, where the goal is to inform the audience, the audience can be a less informed you.

 Aloud - hear the rhythm of the sentence and how words sound together.

+Unity - Pronound, Tense, Mood

+Subject - What point do I want to make?
+It doesn't have to be the final point.
+I just have to state my point well.
+Leave the reader with just one thought.